 A grievance is a result of an alleged unfair, inequitable or discriminatory interpretation, application, or implementation of college policy or procedure including the Statement of Non-Discrimination listed on page two of the College Bulletin.
-You may obtain a copy of the grievance procedure from the Dean of Academics and/or the Dean of Students.
+You may obtain a copy of the grievance procedure from the Office of the Vice President of Operations.